 Petra is a certified naturopath and first generation immigrant from Germany, and part of the most recent generation of settlers in the Americas.
 She’s grateful to be working on the traditional and contemporary homelands of the Nüümü and Newe peoples in the Eastern Sierra Nevada region, and to be living under the wide sky of Payahuunadü (Land of Flowing Waters).

 Petra is a mother of three adult children and a breast cancer survivor, passionate about facilitating and seeding initiatory experiences and threshold practices in modern culture.
 Areas of special focus include women rites; the work with Illness, Loss and Death; as well as Cancer and the Art of Living.
-She holds space as woman, mother, auntie (mentor), guide, not-so-fine artist and cancer initiate but most importantly as someone who walks with the awareness of death and lives by the grace of a heart that keeps expanding.
+She holds space as woman, fledgling elder, guide, not-so-fine artist and cancer initiate and mainly as someone who walks with the awareness of death and lives by the grace of a heart that keeps expanding.

 Email: [email protected]